 The English Department is home to a diverse group of majors and programs including the College Writing Program (CWP); undergraduate degree programs in English, Writing, and English Education; graduate degree programs in English and English Education; minors in Literary Studies, English Education, Writing, and Film Studies, a Certification Program in English Education, and a Certificate in Technical Writing.

 Our courses are taught by a dedicated and diverse group of award winning teacher/scholars who are leaders in their areas of expertise.
 Our dedicated faculty work with students both in and out of the classroom to engage texts critically and carefully, write well, think creatively, respect and embrace diversity, and understand how language and literature shape human experience.
+The Our Stories page highlights some of this work.

 Back to Top